micronaut-projects/static-website/posts/2020-08-14-contributing-to-micronaut-publishing-and-reviewing-local-changes.md

 #micronaut #gradle #intellijidea

-This video is for developers that want to contribute code to Micronaut.
-It expects that you are familiar with concepts like snapshot versions, publishing to local and the command line.
+We recommend that developers who want to contribute code to Micronaut review this short video to learn how to:

-You will learn:
+- Use the Micronaut Launch data-jdbc feature to create a test application

-- How to create a test application with data-jdbc feature with Micronaut Launch.
+- Make modifications in micronaut-sql and publish the changes to Maven Local
-- Do modifications in micronaut-sql and publish the changes to Maven Local
+- Use the snapshot version on the test application
-- Use the snapshot version on the test application.
+- Force Gradle to use a specific version
-- Explain how to force Gradle to use a specific version.
+- Check that the changes made in micronaut-sql are visible on the test application
-- Check that the changes done in micronaut-sql are visible on the test application.
+- Make another change again in micronaut-sql, publish to Local, and see that IntelliJ automatically reloads the snapshot changes

-- Do another change again in micronaut-sql, publish to Local and see that IntelliJ automatically reloads the snapshot changes.
+In putting together the content in this video, we assumed viewers were already familiar with concepts like snapshot versions, publishing to Local, and the command line.